CivicActions/agile-ms/README.md

 We approached this project as if we were actually going to deploy a usable, lasting, maintainable tool for Mississippians to find day care.
-Our project is a serverless, responsive implementation that presents a usable map of commercial day care centers in our data that enriches the user experience.
-Following our user testing, we significantly simplified and rearranged the user interface and rewrote it in plain language to maximize usability.
+Our project is a serverless, responsive implementation that presents a usable map of some commercial day care centers from the provided data that enriches the user experience.
+Following our user testing, we simplified and rearranged the user interface.
+We rewrote it in plain language to maximize usability.

-We followed the USDS Playbook through 4 intense Sprints, each of which garnered better and better user feedback.
+We followed the USDS Playbook through four intense Sprints, each of which garnered better and better user feedback.
 The resulting site allows users to search on locales specified the way one does a Google map search for an area.
 We clarify and link to the State’s definitions of